Japan's Emperor Akihito to be addressed with 'emeritus' after abdication | The Japan Times

 Emperor Akihito will be called “emperor emeritus” and Empress Michiko “empress emerita” following his abdication in April, the Imperial Household Agency said.

-Their Japanese titles to be used after the abdication have already been already as jōkō and jōkōgō respectively.
+Their Japanese titles to be used after the abdication have already been decided as jōkō and jōkōgō, respectively.
 But the agency had continued discussions about their English titles with the Foreign Ministry while studying those used by overseas royal families.

 The agency said Monday it picked the word “emeritus” to “express admiration and respect for the accumulation of experiences and achievements.”